-Amazon Elastic Container Registry (Amazon ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+Use AMS Self-Service Provisioning (SSP) mode to access Amazon Elastic Container Registry (Amazon ECR) capabilities directly in your AMS managed account.
+Amazon Elastic Container Registry is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
 Amazon ECR is integrated with Amazon Elastic Container Service (Amazon ECS), simplifying your development to production workflow.
 Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
 Amazon ECS hosts your images in a highly available and scalable architecture, allowing you to reliably deploy containers for your applications.
 Integration with AWS Identity and Access Management (IAM) provides resource-level control of each repository.
 With Amazon ECR, there are no upfront fees or commitments.
 You pay only for the amount of data you store in your repositories and data transferred to the Internet.